joric/j3de/README.md

 Scenes
 ------

 The engine uses good old 3ds scenes with spline animation, played with Clax.
-The best editor for those scenes, is, without a doubt, 3ds Max 1.0, released in 1996 (haven't changed much after that, except getting overweight, first version was only 20 Mb).
+The best editor for those scenes is without a doubt
+3ds Max 1.0, released in 1996 (haven't changed much after that, except getting overweight, first version was only 20 Mb).
 Works just fine with the new 64-bit Sentinel Driver (you have to download it separately).
 In case if camera animation is broken or camera target disappears after reimport, try to create a new camera and copy animation tracks from the old one.